 This is a really easy recipe to make.

-Start by mixing your dry ingredients together in a small bowl.
-In another, medium-size or large bowl, mix together the wet ingredients.
+Start by mixing your dry ingredients in a small bowl.
+In another, medium-size or large bowl, mix the wet ingredients.
 Add the 2 together and mix only until they are just barely combined.
 A few small lumps are not a concern.
 Overmixing at this point will make for tough pancakes.
 When I see people mixing pancakes in a stand mixer I always cringe, knowing those are likely to be tough pancakes.

 Preheat your griddle or pan over medium heat until it is hot.
 Brush or spread with the butter.
 Then scoop your pancake batter onto the hot griddle.
 I used my large OXO scoop, which is about 3 tablespoons.
 You can make the pancakes any size you like.